 Instructions

-• To make the stew, smear the pastes in a mini scoop strainer or slotted spoon and incorporate into the stock.
+• To prepare the stew, use a mini scoop strainer or slotted spoon to dissolve the pastes into the stock.
 Add the onion and bring to a gentle boil over medium heat.

 Notes